fspaolo/makesite/index.md

 ## How it works

-Download and place the following files into a folder:
+1) Download and place the following files into a folder:

-    makesite.py    -- the Python script to generate each webpage template.html  -- the HTML skeleton of each webpage style.css      -- the CSS style of each webpage index.md       -- the text (Markdown) content of a webpage
+    makesite.py    -- the Python script to generate each webpage template.html  -- the HTML skeleton of each webpage style.css      -- the CSS style of each webpage index.md       -- the text content of a webpage (Markdown)

-and run:
+2) and run:

     python makesite.py